-- Only travel and lodging expenses incurred during the period that begins with the first date of service for the transplant and ending 180 days after the transplant are covered. - Lodging reimbursement is limited to the United States General Services Administration per diem rate. - Mileage reimbursement is limited to the Internal Revenue Service medical rate. - Only the following types of travel expenses are reimbursable: auto mileage, economy class airfare, train fare, parking, tolls and shuttle/bus fare. - Only the cost of transportation between the member's residence located in NetworkPrime's service area to the designated transplant facility and between the lodging facility and transplant facility is reimbursable.
-You will be reimbursed for traveling and lodging only if all these criteria are met: - Network Prime directs you to a facility that is outside the normal community patterns of care. - You choose to go to the directed facility for the transplant. - You submit all necessary documentation (such as receipts, lodging verification, etc.) to this address:
+- Only travel and lodging expenses incurred during the period that begins with the first date of service for the transplant and ending 180 days after the transplant are covered. - Lodging reimbursement is limited to the United States General Services Administration per diem rate. - Mileage reimbursement is limited to the Internal Revenue Service medical rate. - Only the following types of travel expenses are reimbursable: auto mileage, economy class airfare, train fare, parking, tolls and shuttle/bus fare.

+Note: Only the cost of transportation between the member's residence located in Network Health Prime's service area to the designated transplant facility and between the lodging facility and transplant facility is reimbursable.
+You will be reimbursed for traveling and lodging only if all these criteria are met: